jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 The problem boys face when raised by single mothers is that their examples of behavior come from someone who will not receive the same level of punishment for indiscretions.

 A man can’t afford to act the same way as a woman because he will not be judged like a woman.
 I don’t mean to say that women aren’t capable of being responsible.
-Only that there is a much greater margin for error being a woman than a man.&nbsp;
+Only that there is a much greater margin for error being a woman than a man.

 So much so that in most cases, [she doesn’t realize that she’s receiving better treatment.](https://www.cnbc.com/2019/03/04/google-found-its-underpaying-some-men-as-it-studies-wage-equity.html){: target="_blank"}